czue/pegasus-docs/customizations.md

 pip install -r requirements/requirements.txt
 ```

-If you are using Docker in development, you'll also have to [rebuild your containers](https://docs.saaspegasus.com/docker.html#updating-python-packages).
+If you are using Docker in development, you'll also have to rebuild your containers.

+The easiest way to do everything is to run `make requirements` as [described here](https://docs.saaspegasus.com/docker.html#updating-python-packages).

 ## Styles